yashwantsinghzala/CreateBookSearchAppWithExpress/README.md

     npm test

-   Note: Written unit test cases for all reducer , some of the actions and react component to ensure it renders correctly on ui .
+   Note: Written unit test cases for all reducer , some of the actions and react component to ensure it renders correctly on ui .nd

 # Features of App currently :